arasgungore/CMPE160-projects/CommunicationSimulation/README.md

 Bill class must have the following fields:

 ```
-- double limitingAmount
+● double limitingAmount
-- double currentDebt
+● double currentDebt
 ```

 Bill Class must have the following methods with the exact parameters:

 ```
-- Constructor with 1 parameter: limitingAmount.
+● Constructor with 1 parameter: limitingAmount.
 Note that you should initialize
 the currentDebt as zero.
-- boolean check(double amount) is for checking whether the limitingAmount is
+● boolean check(double amount) : for checking whether the limitingAmount is
 exceeded or not.
-- void add(double amount) is for adding debts to the bill.
+● void add(double amount) : for adding debts to the bill.
-- void pay(double amount) is for paying the bills with the given amount.
+● void pay(double amount) : for paying the bills with the given amount.
-- void changeTheLimit(double amount) this method is for changing the limiting
+● void changeTheLimit(double amount) : for changing the limitingAmount.
-Amount.
-- Getter methods for limitingAmount and currentDebt
+● Getter methods for limitingAmount and currentDebt
 ```